garrandall/popular-music-data/tracks/tell-me-a-lie-sami-jo.md

 And i'll pretend that is real the way you want me to Please tell me a lie
 When you're lying close beside me
-And wispering you hold me sweet words like i love you Won't you tell me a lie
+And wispering you hold me sweet words like I love you Won't you tell me a lie
 When i'm net and almost over
 Make it easy on us both when it's time for you to go